-The following adverse reactions have been spontaneously reported during post-approval use of Exjade in the transfusional iron overload setting.
+The following adverse reactions have been spontaneously reported during postapproval use of Exjade in the transfusional iron overload setting.
 Because these reactions are reported voluntarily from a population of uncertain size, in which patients may have received concomitant medication, it is not always possible to reliably estimate frequency or establish a causal relationship to drug exposure.

-Skin and subcutaneous tissue disorders: Stevens-Johnson syndrome (SJS), leukocytoclastic vasculitis, urticaria, alopecia
+Skin and subcutaneous tissue disorders: Stevens-Johnson syndrome (SJS), hypersensitivity vasculitis, urticaria, alopecia, toxic epidermal necrolysis (TEN)

-Immune system disorders: hypersensitivity reactions (including anaphylaxis and angioedema)
+Immune system disorders: hypersensitivity reactions (including anaphylactic reaction and angioedema)